djangonaut-space/space-reviewers/Episode-1/priority1-ticket-25705.md

    - [Alex agreed](https://code.djangoproject.com/ticket/25705#comment:17)
    - There's some uncertainity around [how to handle a `executed_query`](https://code.djangoproject.com/ticket/25705#comment:18) when a `QuerySet` hasn't been evaluated yet.
-   - Carlton and Mariusz reviewed the ticket, but didn't call out `QuerySet.executed_query`
 5. [Alex drafts a PR with a solution](https://code.djangoproject.com/ticket/25705#comment:22) along the following lines, any further discussion is on the PR.
    > ... the flow is something like